DonsWayo/blur_bottom_bar/README.md

 Flutter blur bottom bar

-This is a recreation of the ios tab view with material desifn for android and ios
+This is a recreation of the ios tab view with material design for android and ios

 | Preview || Preview |
 |---------||---------|